 Villains in children’s stories and books often have rotting, discolored teeth.
 If your child dreams that their teeth are rotting, they may be feeling guilty, insecure, or ashamed about something.
 Remind your child that you love them no matter what and tuck them back into bed.

 Of course, a dream about rotting teeth can simply mean that your child is afraid of rotting teeth!
 Let your child know that they are in complete control of their dental health.
 Proper brushing, flossing, and regular dental visits are the best way to prevent cavities and rotten teeth.
 To quash this fear, make oral hygiene a family routine!
-Replace your brushes together every two months and talk to your pediatric dentist about investing in a fluoridated toothpaste for the family.
+Replace your brushes together every two months and talk to your Pediatric Dentist in Roswell about investing in a fluoridated toothpaste for the family.

 Children who have not had the best experience at the dentist’s office may have nightmares about it.
 A bad dream about getting teeth pulled out may be associated with the fear of losing control.
 It could also be associated with a negative memory from the dental office.